mhcoen/mcp-relay/README.md

 }
 ```

-Then teach Desktop the conventions by telling it to remember these instructions:
+Then add these memories to Desktop (paste each one):

-1. "Remember: when I say 'relay:' followed by text, send that text to the relay with sender 'desktop' using relay_send.
-This is a prompt for Claude Code."
+1. "Remember: when I say 'relay:' followed by text, send that text to the relay with sender 'desktop' using relay_send."

-2. "Remember: when I say 'relay' fetch recent messages from the relay MCP to show Code's responses."
+2. "Remember: when I say 'relay' by itself, fetch recent messages from the relay."

-(Claude Desktop will save these as memories and apply them in future conversations.)

 ### Claude Code